Find out everything you need to know about public transportation in Switzerland, from busy buses in Bern to floating on

 How environmentally friendly is public transportation in Switzerland?

-Cities in Switzerland openly flout their sustainability records on the world stage, and it’s no wonder why.
+Cities in Switzerland openly flaunt their sustainability records on the world stage, and it’s no wonder why.
 Sustainable approaches to living pervade all aspects of life, ranging from recycling in Switzerland to industrial-scale carbon-capture plants.
 As a result of the country’s all-hands-on-deck approach to reducing emissions and waste, Switzerland remains a country where taking the train is the logical choice.

 Public transportation is one of the best ways for a society to approach sustainability, and Switzerland is no different in that regard.
 Swiss Federal Railways intends to use only renewable energy sources by 2025 and achieve climate neutrality by 2030.
 PostBus, Switzerland’s largest bus transportation company, is increasing the amount of buses that run on batteries, fuel cells, or diesel hybrid engines.
 Cities like Zürich also impose tolls on cars and manage signal timings to make public transportation faster and to discourage vehicle use.
 For those that still drive, SBB works with companies that want to push their employees to complement their rail travel with an electric car.

 Fines and public transportation complaints in Switzerland

 Fines for traveling without a valid ticket in Switzerland are standardized across travel modes and transportation companies.
-Passengers that dodge fares and receive a fine are added to a national fare-dodger register (Schwarzfahrerregister in German; Registre national des resquilleurs in French).
+Passengers that dodge fares and receive a fine are also added to a national fare-dodger register (Schwarzfahrerregister in German; Registre national des resquilleurs in French).